Withered-Flower-0422/BMT/docs/en/start/about.md

 - The scripting language used by BME Pro is JavaScript.
 This tutorial does not include a [JavaScript tutorial](https://developer.mozilla.org/en-US/docs/Web/JavaScript).
 Please ensure you have a basic understanding of JavaScript syntax.

+- Please make sure you have a code editor installed on your computer, such as [Visual Studio Code](https://code.visualstudio.com/).

 - Before using scripts, it is recommended to download [BME Script Typings](https://github.com/Withered-Flower-0422/BST) to add BME Pro's code completion features to your editor.

 - After completing this section, you will be able to write scripts to create maps with unique mechanics and even customize your own BME Pro editor.